torkildr/raspberry-display/README.md

 Simply put, this will enable you (at least when finished) to controll the Sure P4 32x8 display, and probably any other display using the *ht1632* controller.

+Much of the ht1632 driver is adapted from [the repo](https://github.com/DerBer/ht1632clib).

 Author: Torkild Retvedt

 License